J-Pozenato/CS50Problems/README.md

 ## Speller

 Receives a dictionary .txt file and a text .txt file to check for spelling errors, constructing a hashtable with all the words in the dictionary.
 Inside the folder there is also a program that counts and prints all the times two starting char repeats.
 EX: AA: 1    BA: 1025...

+# Python Language

+## World-Cup

+Reads a csv file with teams and ratings then simulate N tournaments and returns the chance of each team winning